-If some of you who never bought into the Ex-Gay myth and never spent the $10,000 trying to change are feeling a little superior at this point, I don't blame you.
+If some of you who never bought into their myth and never spent the $10,000 trying to change are feeling a little superior at this point, I don't blame you.

 For some of us, the hard work of trying to become heterosexual seemed worthwhile because it was pitched as God's will.
 Preachers told us that gay is always wrong and God doesn't bless "the sin of being gay."

 Discouraged, alone, confused, I began to read and study the Bible and the clobber passages.
 I determined to find the truth, the whole truth and nothing but the truth, so help me God.

 It was not an easy road.
 But God had a secret weapon to show me His way.
 God's secret weapon was the Holy Spirit.
 As I studied the Bible, the Holy Spirit began to make things clear to me in the written word of God.
 He pointed out the context of the clobber passages and taught me to interpret scripture beginning with the situation it originally addressed.

 It was like a light bulb went on in my head!